Reading the complex reality of India’s Jewish communities: Tiny – but still expanding

 Even so, said Zykov, “whether Bene Ephraim are Jews on not depends on whose opinion you take, and there are many approaches both religious (from Orthodox to Conservative and Liberal) and secular (by the modern State of Israel, which has changed its criteria several times, or other countries and communities that use their own legal or social definitions).”
 But in the end, “what matters is their self-definition and how it adjusts to this or that perception of Jewishness.
 An important role is played here by US and Israeli organisations and individuals who can influence or even shape this self-definition.”

 That last point is crucial, because Jewish Indians – not just at home, but also after making aliyah – are confronted by terrific pressures to conform to the reductionist Eurocentric model of Jewishness that is derived nigh-exclusively from Ashkenazi customs, traditions and experiences.
-It is true now for the Bnei Menashe of Manipur and Mizoram – who nonetheless find themselves slurred in their new homeland as “Bnei Menake” (The word for “cleaner” in Hebrew is Menake; so the Bnei Menashe, children of Menasseh, becomes Bnei Menake, children of a cleaner).
+It is true now for the Bnei Menashe of Manipur and Mizoram – who, despite their openhearted zealotry – nonetheless find themselves slurred in their new homeland as “Bnei Menake” (The word for “cleaner” in Hebrew is Menake; so the Bnei Menashe, children of Menasseh, becomes Bnei Menake, children of a cleaner).
 And the same thing happened with Bene Israelis two generations earlier.

 Indian on the inside